AAX 64 for UAD Powered Plug-Ins is Here!

 Mac OS X 10.8 Mountain Lion, Mac OS X 10.9 Mavericks, and Mac OS X 10.10 Yosemite, with Pro Tools 11/12.

 For information about UAD Mavericks compatibility, click here.

 Are there any new features with UAD AAX 64 plug-ins?

-Yes, AAX 64 support arrives with some significantly powerful feature benefits:
+Yes, AAX 64 support arrives with these significantly powerful feature benefits:

 - AudioSuite support (offline processing for audio clips), faster-than-realtime (offline) bounce, and

 - Multi-mono support (adjust independent settings for multi-channel tracks) for surround mixes and multi-channel tracks